pwaring/technical-talks/advent-of-code/slides.md

 % Advent of Code
 % Paul Waring (paul@xk7.net)
-% 17th November 2024
+% 16th November 2024

 # whoami

- - PHP developer and Linux system administrator
+ - Freelance PHP developer and Linux system administrator
  - Specialise in legacy code/systems and financial services
  - I like trains, politics and technology (@pwaring@fosstodon.org)
  - You may know me from: Geek Walks, Currybeer (but not golf or moths)

 # Topics

- - Mix of my experiences and practical advice
- - Why you might want to try freelancing (and why not)
- - How to make freelancing work
+ - What is Advent of Code?
+ - Language options
+ - Tips
+ - Testing
+ - Examples in Go and C
  - Questions at any time

 # What is Advent of Code?

+ - Annual coding challenge every December
- - Annual coding challenge: 1 puzzle (in two parts) per day in Advent
+ - 1 puzzle (in two parts) per day in Advent
+ - Every year since 2015
+ - 100,000+ participants each year
+ - Free to take part
+ - Supported by sponsorship, donations and merchandise

+# What is Advent of Code?

- - Puzzles get progressively harder as time goes on
+ - Puzzles get progressively (but not linearly) harder as time goes on
- - Your input is unique (test input is shared)
+ - Your input and answer are unique (c.f.
+Project Euler)
  - Brute-force solutions often don't work
  - Don't have to solve puzzle n to unlock n+1
  - Puzzles are always available, can try previous years

- - Supported by sponsorship and donations
+# Leaderboards

+ - Points based on who is first, second etc. to solve a puzzle
+ - Puzzles released at midnight EST - 05:00 GMT
+ - Global leaderboard fills up *very* quickly
+ - Private leaderboards (one per account)

 # Languages

+ - Use any languages you want
+ - Some languages might suit different puzzles
+ - Familiar language: solve quickly
  - Choose a language you want to learn / improve
- - Often a different paradim, e.g. functional vs imperative
+ - Maybe a different paradigm, e.g. functional vs imperative
- - C and Go are my choices most years
+ - C or Go are my choices most years

 # Tips

  - Read the puzzle descriptions carefully
  - Edge cases often catch people out
  - Think about possible interpretations
+ - Create a sensible filesystem structure

 # Tips

+ - Write tests
+ - Read the input in one go (especially with C)
+ - Build simple data structures - as many as you need
+ - Don't worry about optimisation to start with

+# Tips

- - Don't get disheartened
+ - Don't get disheartened - days >10 are usually difficult
- - Sometimes puzzles are wrong or ambiguous
+ - Sometimes puzzles are ambiguous
  - Ambiguous: easy vs impossible
  - Focus on algorithms and data structures
+ - Lots of support, especially /r/AdventOfCode and #AdventOfCode

 # Testing